mafintosh/hypercore-archiver/README.md

 #### `var ar = archiver(dir|{ dir:, db:, storage: , sparse: })`

 Create a new archiver.
 Can pass the `dir` opt as a path to where data will be stored.
 Alternatively, can pass `db` as a level-up compatible instance (eg memdb).
-Can also pass a `storage` option, the [random-access-file](https://github.com/mafintosh/random-access-file) module or [random-access-memory](https://github.com/mafintosh/random-access-memory).
+Can also pass a `storage` option, the [random-access-file](https://github.com/mafintosh/random-access-file) module, [random-access-page-files](https://github.com/mafintosh/random-access-page-files) for sparse mode or [random-access-memory](https://github.com/mafintosh/random-access-memory) for tests.

 Realistically there are a few specific use cases you'll want: